 - Useful in a person's life.

-- Shares a memory of a happy time.
+- It should share a memory of a happy time.

-Remember when you give a gift, let it go.
-Say to yourself, "this is not for me, this is for (recipient name)."
-Reminder yourself, if they do not want the gift, they can pass it on.
+Remember, when you give a gift, let it go.
+Say to yourself, "This is not for me; this is for (recipient name)."
+Remind yourself that if they do not want the gift, they can pass it on.

 I hope this post helps you see how much gifts impact the receivers and how they can create clutter in a home or life.